Water Withdrawal, Conservation & Drought

 - Agricultural Water Withdrawals - Guidance on agricultural withdrawal, registration, permitting, & reporting.
 Who must obtain permits, who must report water withdrawals, how to report and how to compute water withdrawals and losses.

-- Forms for Water Withdrawal Permit Applications - Use the forms on this webpage to file an application for a water withdrawal for any type of facility including agricultural withdrawals.
+- Forms and Tools for Water Withdrawal Permit Applications - Use the forms on this webpage to file an application for a water withdrawal for any type of facility including agricultural withdrawals.
+Also find information on conducting groundwater and surface water studies for water withdrawal applications.

 - Water Well Contractor Program - The NYS Water Well Driller Registration Law, as amended by the NYS Legislature in July 1999, requires any business conducting water well drilling activities to register annually with NYSDEC before doing business anywhere within the State of New York.
 Filing of preliminary notices and completion reports are also necessary.
 Licensing exams are required.